dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

     ```

 - [Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and not covered in this article.
-- For every ECS node that is equipped with Nvidia GPU card, ensure that the GPU hosts have Nvidia Drivers and Nvidia-container-runtime installed.
-- All ECS nodes must be installed with nfs-utils and iscsi-initiator-utils packages.

-    ```bash
-    # yum install nfs-utils
-    # yum install iscsi-initiator-utils
-    ```

 ### DNS Server

 - An external DNS server must contain the forward and reverse zones of the company domain name.
-The external DNS server must be able to resolve the hostname of all CDP PvC Base hosts, ECS nodes and the 3rd party components (includes Kerberos, LDAP server, external database, NFS server) and perform reverse DNS lookup.
+The external DNS server must be able to resolve the hostname of all CDP PvC hosts and the 3rd party components (includes Kerberos, LDAP server, external database, NFS server) and perform reverse DNS lookup.
 - Wildcard DNS entry must be configured; e.g. `*.apps.ecs1.cdpkvm.cldr`.
 This helps to reduce Day-2 operational task to set separate DNS entry for each newly provisioned external-facing application/service.

 ![](../../assets/images/wildcarddns.png)